Braves get to see what could have been for Alex Wood

 Who would have thought that Los Angeles Dodgers pitcher Alex Wood would be this good?
-Certainly not his former team the Braves, for whom he impressed but didn’t necessarily dominate for before being traded to the Dodgers in a three-team 13-player deal at the 2015 trade deadline.
+Certainly not his former team, the Braves, with whom he was impressive but not necessarily dominant before he was traded to the Dodgers in a three-team, 13-player deal at the 2015 trade deadline.

 Wood enters this start with numbers that look like they belong to Clayton Kershaw -- 11-0 with a 1.56 ERA.
 He’s winning largely because he’s striking out a lot of batters (10.5 per 9), walking very few (2.4) and in the year of the home run, allowing only two homers in 86 2/3 innings pitched.